rrseeley/MTG_Proxy_Printer/README.md

     1 The Mightstone and Weakstone
     1 Urza, Planeswalker
 #### Creating a PDF:
+In the Command Prompt, type in

+> main.py your_deck_name.txt

-In the Command Prompt, type in main.py your_decklistname.txt The first time you run this, it will ask to create a folder called downloaded_images and PDFs.
+The first time you run this, it will ask to create a folder called downloaded_images and PDFs.
 Hit enter to create.
 In this example, I am creating a printable PDF of the Power 9.
 The output lists the frame and the URL of the image:
 ![enter image description here](https://github.com/rrseeley/MTG_Proxy_Printer/assets/57955702/c0441ce6-885d-4848-aaba-5b4c63a5962c)